U.S. Income Taxes – Will They Ever Go Away?

 While self-employment income may be excludible, you still have to pay self-employment tax on those earnings unless you are exempt due to participation in another country’s retirement program.
 Also, please remember that not all states recognize the foreign earned income exclusion, and that the states often handle earned income differently as well.

 Finally, to make sure you are not double-taxed (beyond the legal limit) you may need to file Form 1116 wherein you account for all taxes paid to foreign taxing authorities and calculate the amount of your applicable credit.

-The U.S. Tax Code currently contains over 7,500 pages of regulations (and continues to grow!).
+The U.S. Tax Code currently contains over 70,000 pages (according to CCH and their Standard Federal Tax Reporter) of regulations (and continues to grow!).
 There are a myriad of special deductions available for qualifying taxpayers who are overseas, too numerous to go into here.
 Joanne hopes that this brief summary will get you started in the right direction so that you can be certain you meet your tax filing obligations while at the same time minimizing the amount of taxes you must pay to the U.S.